 Good news: Your morning run to Pret isn't the unhealthy habit you might have thought it was.
 The only thing you need to watch out for is skipping out on the protein aspect of your brekkie.
 According to Wilkinson, you can go for porridge so long as you add some extra protein, which she says is easiest to do with added nuts or peanut butter.
-We like the idea of keeping a small sachet of peanut butter in your bag to add when you get in the office, or even almond butter if you prefer.
-But if you want to be hardcore and go for the less sweet protein option, choose the boiled egg and spinach pot.
+We like the idea of keeping a small container of peanut butter in your bag to add when you get to the office, or even almond butter if you prefer.
+But if you want to be hardcore and go for the less-sweet protein option, choose the boiled egg and spinach pot.

 Best breakfast: Peanut & Banana Whole-Grain Bagel